21 Easy Kids' Halloween Costumes You Can Make at Home

 Made from materials you probably have around the house, this adorable little robot is so easy to put together.
 Three stacked and spray-painted cardboard boxes form the robot's body, and plastic recycleables make arms, ears and antennas.
-Adapt this gender-neutral Halloween costume with a tutu, khakis or white pants to finish the ensemble.
+Adapt this gender-neutral Halloween costume with an Ivory Tulle Skirt ($18, Gap), khakis or white pants to finish the ensemble.